itaifrenkel/cosmo-design/README.md

 A resource is the smallest building block that can be monitored for state (availability), metered(usage) and associated with a tenant (user quota/ permissions).

-Two resources could have a hosted_by relationship, for better correlation of availability monitoring.

 Examples for Resources:
-- java servlet (is hosted by)
+- java servlet
-- tomcat (is hosted by)
+- tomcat (process)
-- virtual machine (is hosted by)
+- virtual machine
-- availability zone.
+- availability zone

-Other resources include:
 - Amazon Elastic IP
+- Amazon EBS volume
-- Amazon volume snapshot
+- Amazon snapshot

+Two resources could have a hosted_by relationship, for better correlation of availability monitoring. java_servlet is hosted by a tomcat process which is hosted in a virtual machine which is hosted in an availability zone

 Appliance
 ---------